This elegant hotel is bringing Art Deco glamour to the city.

 Loft suites are spread across two storeys.

 There are 94 beautifully appointed guest rooms and suites at The Royce, which range from intimate King Rooms to the ultra-luxe The Royce Suite.
 I’m staying in a Boulevard Suite, which features a separate living room and balcony.
-It’s spacious, impeccably presented and feels more like a high-end apartment rather than a hotel room.
+It’s spacious, impeccably presented and feels more high-end apartmentthan hotel room.
 Some details I appreciate are the plush robe and bed, large bath and Dyson hair dryer.
-A trio of sweets on arrival and Molton Brown products in the bathroom reaffirm the hotel’s considered detail.
+A trio of sweets on arrival and Molton Brown products in the bathroom make this room feel even more considered.

 What facilities does The Royce have?